 Anyone who has ever applied for a credit card, loan or cell phone has dealt with their credit score.
 This illusive three-digit number impacts the rates and terms you that will receive on everything from a mortgage to car insurance.
 Understanding and managing your credit scores can help you save thousands of dollars on big purchases.
 Here is what you need to know about credit scores:

 A credit score is a numerical evaluation of your credit history used by businesses to quickly find out if you pose a risk to the company as a borrower.
 Credit scores are calculated using complex mathematical formulas that look at your most current payment history, debts, credit history, inquiries, and other elements of your credit report.
 You have three credit scores; one each based upon your credit reports from Equifax, Experian, and TransUnion.
-You can view a sample TransUnion credit score online by clicking here.

 Credit scores usually range from 300-850, with 680 or higher considered to be “good.”
 Good credit scores help you get the best deals and lowest rates on major purchases.
 Your credit score may fluctuate each time something changes on your credit report.